 David Harding has donated £100m to Cambridge University to support scholarships and aid to postgraduate PhD students, the largest ever received by a UK University.

-Commenting on the news, Sir Peter Lampl, founder of the Sutton Trust, said:
+Commenting on the news, Sir Peter Lampl, founder and chairman of the Sutton Trust, said:

 “Private donations enable universities to do more to support social mobility, and recruit the best teachers and researchers.
 So it is great to see David Harding make such a sizeable donation to Cambridge University, particularly to support postgraduate study where there is little public support.